EFSC's Science & Math courses prepare students for careers in the high-tech, 21st-century workforce.

 Math and Science courses at EFSC support A.A. general education degree requirements as well as prerequisite courses a student is directed to complete before transferring with the A.A. to a university.
 Math and Science courses also support the A.S. degrees at EFSC, integrating the subjects to the applied side of technology or health sciences.

-While Math and Science courses support multiple degree and certificate programs, below are a few program choices of interest to those who want to work in a scientific-related field.
+While Math and Science courses support multiple degree and certificate programs, below are a few program choices of interest for those who want to work in a scientific-related field or move on to further education in scientific or healthcare and medical related fields.

 Bachelor of Applied Science In Applied Health Sciences